foohasmallya/tfx/docs/guide/index.md

-# The TFX User Guide
+# The TensorFlow Extended User Guide

 ## Introduction

-TFX is a Google-production-scale machine learning platform based on TensorFlow.
+TensorFlow Extended (TFX) is a TensorFlow-based Google-scale machine learning platform for production.
-It provides a configuration framework and shared libraries to integrate common components needed to define, launch, and monitor your machine learning system.
+TFX provides a configuration framework and a set of shared libraries which are used to define, launch, and monitor components that make up a machine learning system.

 ## Installation